Joysaha189/CSI-Based-Sign-Language-Recognition-Using-CNN-GRU-Architecture-Enhanced-with-Attention/README.md

-The learning objective is to minimize a non-convex empirical risk function:
+The objective is to learn a mapping from CSI tensors to gesture labels by minimizing a multi-class cross-entropy loss: